runxiyu/rasins/README.md

 such as OpenBSD and Linux.
 It also tries to be completly modular and as such one utility should **not** depend on another in order to work.
 The coreutils are still a work-in-progress.
+The `fases` utilities are currently tested on Artix, Alpine, OpenBSD, OS X and FreeBSD.
+We expect all utilities to work on all systems implementing POSIX due to us using only POSIX-compliant functions.

 ## Directory structure